NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/TimeSequenceRegistration/README.md

 1. We solicited recommendations: Elastix and Plastimatch both offer a command line option as well as Slicer integration
 1. **Plastimatch:** An interactive session with Greg showed us how to register scans (see below example)
 1. **MONAI:** - Thanks to Neha for adapting a MONAI / DeepReg example and training a DNN for registration between patient CTs.
 This is still a work-in-progress, but it shows promise.
 Curently, this approach requires more computation time during training than traditional registration methods.
 However, in certain cases, inferencing on a pretrained registration network is reported to be faster than traditional methods, such as B-spline deformable registration.
 We didn't test the claim this week.
-2. Automation: Curt began developing scripts for automatic registration between the planning CT and the follow-ups for each patient in a cohort
+1. Automation: Curt began developing scripts for automatic registration between the planning CT and the follow-ups for each patient in a cohort
+1. We didn't get to training a network on the registered cohort this week, but we have tested all the steps individually.
-3. **Next Steps:** - Tweak registration parameters to improve results; Run on 100+ patient cohort; celebrate with clinicians.
+4. **Next Steps:** - Tweak registration parameters to improve results; Run on 100+ patient cohort; train deep learning network; celebrate with clinicians.

 ## Illustrations